-- Place a large sauce pan on a low heat and add the chilli flakes, cumin, ground coriander, cinnamon and paprika.
+- Place a large saucepan on low heat and add the chili flakes, cumin, ground coriander, cinnamon and paprika.
 Dry fry the spices for a couple of minutes until the spices become fragrant.

-- Halve a red onion, dice half and add it to the spices with a little oil.
+- Halve a red onion, dice half, and add it to the spices with a little oil.
 Retain the other half for the corn salsa.
-Dice the red chilli and add to the pan too.
+Dice the red chili and add to the pan too.
 Fry for a few minutes until the onion has softened.

 - Thinly dice the carrot and bell pepper and add to the pan.
 Fry for a few more minutes.